 This post may contain affiliate links.
 As an amazon associate, we earn from qualifying purchases.
 Find out more in our disclosure.

 Whether you’re gearing up for your very first day of skiing, or if it’s just your first day of the season, the first ski day of the year can be tricky to navigate.
-There’s lots of gear, weather, and emotions to deal with and it can be overwhelming for both parents and kids.
+There’s lots of gear, weather, food, and emotions to deal with and it can be overwhelming for both parents and kids.

 The good news is that skiing gets easier with time and more practice (I promise the second day of the year is always easier), but it also gets easier if you’re prepared.